-The AIDS Legal Project provides free confidential legal representation to low-income HIV-infected clients with legal problems relating to their diagnosis.
+The AIDS/HIV and Cancer Legal Project provides free confidential legal representation to low-income HIV-infected clients with legal problems relating to their diagnosis.
 Legal assistance is provided by law students working under the supervision of attorneys.

-Because of limited resources, the AIDS Legal Project cannot accept all cases.
+Because of limited resources, AIDS/HIV and Cancer Legal Project cannot accept all cases.
 We handle cases in the following areas:

 - Guardianship Planning for families with children.